 Students may also receive credit on the high school transcript for electives taken by dual credit.
 These electives include, but are not limited to, the courses below.
 (Academy students have recently taken and done well in each of these courses.)
 Students desiring to take other BJU classes can explore BJU courses and discuss those course options with BJA academic office personnel.
 Unless otherwise noted, each course earns 3 college credits and 1 high school credit.

 - Drawing/Structural Representation (Ar 121 and above—2 college credits; ½ HS credit)

 - Fundamentals of Speech (Com 101)

 - Introduction to Criminal Justice (CJ 101)

-Students desiring dual credit for a BJU course should contact the guidance office to request permission for dual credit before the course begins in order to be awarded dual credit for the class.
+Students desiring dual credit for a BJU course (residential and online) should contact the academic office to request permission for dual credit before the course begins in order to be awarded dual credit for the class.

 Taking college classes without earning dual credit